Police: 1 dead, 4 wounded in Connecticut club shooting

 Preliminary information indicated four others were wounded, Hartford police Lt.
 Paul Cicero told The Associated Press.

 In a tweet posted around 3 a.m., police described the location as a nightclub in Hartford’s South End.
-The address provided in the tweet corresponds to the location of Majestic Lounge.
+Cicero confirmed the shooting took place inside the Majestic Lounge on Franklin Avenue.
 A phone call to the number listed on Majestic Lounge’s Facebook pages was not answered.

-Further details, including information about the shooter, weren’t immediately available.
+Further details, including information about the shooter and the condition of those wounded, weren’t immediately available.
 Just before 4:30 a.m., Cicero said police were still in the early stages of investigating and there were “a lot of moving parts.”
+There wasn’t much more information available by 5:45 a.m., and he said police would likely be at the scene for hours.

 Sign up for Daily Newsletters